-The following section contains a few of the things we have learned in over 30 years in the marketing communications/advertising business.
+The following section contains a few of the things we have learned in the many many years in the marketing communications/advertising business.
 Yes, this section is a bit long.
 But if you get one new idea, one new thought, one new point of view, it will be worth the two to three minutes it will take to read it through.

 Building and growing a brand.